 John is the Chief Compliance Officer for Noble Energy, Inc. (”Noble”).
 Noble is a publicly traded (NYSE: NBL), leading independent energy company engaged in worldwide oil and gas exploration and production.
 In his role, he oversees all aspects of Noble’s ethics and compliance program globally, and is responsible for implementation and management of the company’s ethics and compliance policies, procedures and guidelines.
 John earned a bachelor’s degree in Economics from California State University at Long Beach, and a law degree from St. Louis University, and is member of the Missouri Bar.
 He is a frequent speaker at domestic and international conferences addressing legal and regulatory compliance and other international trade law issues.

-Aaron Schildhaus is a principal of Martorello Schildhaus LLC, an international law firm specializing in cross-border transactions, particularly with Latin America, Europe and India.
-Mr. Schildhaus has lived and worked in Paris and in Buenos Aires.
-He represents corporations, NGO’s, governments and businesses with respect to structural and transactional matters in the US and internationally.
-He works with corporate legal departments to help evaluate political and legal risks and to review their corporate compliance policies, programs and training.
-He assists with the setup of new businesses, and helps expand business operations in new countries and markets, whether stand-alone or as joint ventures, mergers or acquisitions.
+Aaron Schildhaus represents corporations, NGO’s, governments and businesses with respect to structural and transactional matters in the US and internationally.
+He evaluates political and legal risks, assists with the setup of new businesses, and helps expand business operations, in new countries and markets, whether stand-alone or as joint ventures, mergers or acquisitions.
 He also assists with divestitures and all manners of civil litigation and dispute resolution in the US and abroad.
-Mr. Schildhaus has worked closely with the World Bank, and has been consulted by the Bank for his expertise on doing business in Africa, both Francophone and Anglophone and for his knowledge and experience regarding international anti-corruption, international contracts and insurance.
-Mr. Schildhaus served as Senior Advisor to the ABA’s International Anti-Corruption Committee for ten years and has written numerous articles on the FCPA and been a frequent speaker on the subject.
+Mr. Schildhaus has worked closely with the World Bank, and has been consulted by the Bank for his expertise on doing business in Africa, both Francophone and Anglophone and for his knowledge and experience regarding international anti-corruption.
 He has worked on transactions with the Export-Import Bank, and on cases requiring export clearances from US government agencies on sensitive, technical matters, including all ramifications of international satellite launch contracts and relationships.
 Mr. Schildhaus has extensive experience in the energy, transportation, aerospace, telecommunications and manufacturing industries.
-His experience includes arbitration, aviation finance, privatization, exports, imports, equipment lease and conditional sale financing, data privacy, and cybersecurity.
+His experience includes matters in aviation finance, privatization, exports, imports, equipment lease and conditional sale financing, data privacy, and cybersecurity.
 Mr. Schildhaus was Chair of the Section of International Law of the American Bar Association (ABA) in 2008-2009, and has been a member of its prestigious Council since 2000.
-He is a member of the ABA Cybersecurity Task Force, has written and presented papers on the GDPR and other privacy laws.
 He is a Fellow of the ABA.
-Mr. Schildhaus is an active member of the District of Columbia Bar and the State Bar of Illinois, as well as of the French-American Chamber of Commerce and the Chicago World Affairs Council.
+Mr. Schildhaus is an active member of the District of Columbia Bar, and the State Bar of Illinois, as well as of the French-American Chamber of Commerce and the Chicago World Affairs Council.

 Corporate and Individual Liability: Recent Litigation Trends, Defensive Tactics & the Connection to Anti-Bribery